camunda/camunda-docs-manual/content/reference/rest/execution/local-variables/put-local-variable.md

 ---

-Sets a variable in the context of a given execution.
+Sets a variable in the context of a given execution by id.
 Update does not propagate upwards in the execution hierarchy.

 # Method